All Episodes

 Let's start from a legal standpoint, Greg, if I may, and start with a simple question.

-They're demanding that the FBI DOJ not comply with the President's order.
+They're demanding that the FBI DOJ not comply with the president's order.

-Uh I think there are numerous areas where constitutionally the president has the authority to do so.
+I think there are numerous areas where constitutionally the president has the authority to do so.

-One is he has the power to declassify A, and he has the power to release it, B, and uh hasn't this been done in the past by Democrats?
+One is he has the power to declassify A, and he has the power to release it, B, and hasn't this been done in the past by Democrats?

-Oh, sure it has.
+Oh, sure, it has.

 It says the executive power shall be vested in the President of the United States.

-It goes on to explain uh that it is his job to be in charge of the executive branch and to enforce all laws.
+It goes on to explain that it is his job to be in charge of the executive branch and to enforce all laws.

 And if they do that, they should be fired immediately.

-And that would include Dan Coates, the Director of National Intelligence, if he uh decides to defy the president.
+And that would include Dan Coates, the Director of National Intelligence, if he decides to defy the president.

-It would certainly mean Rod Rosenstein, the deputy attorney general, who has much reason to continue to obstruct these documents because they likely incriminate him.
+It would certainly mean Rod Rosenstein, the Deputy Attorney General, who has much reason to continue to obstruct these documents because they likely incriminate him.

 So they should all be fired immediately if they do not comply.